en4bz/Odd-AI/README.md

 Odd-AI
 ======

-An intelligent agent for playing the game Odd bases on Monte Carlo methods.
+An intelligent agent for playing the game Odd based on Monte Carlo methods.

 Information on the game:
  * http://nickbentleygames.wordpress.com/2010/02/11/one-of-my-better-games-odd/